MRoc/patcher/README.md

 // [1, 2, 4, 3]
 ```

-Note: Operations and current transaction is added to state:
+Note: Operations, current transaction and version is added to state:

 ```
 {